whrit/n8n-nodes-smartlead/IMPLEMENTATION_TRACKING.md

 ### HTTP node reference for QA

 * Keep a link to n8n **HTTP Request** node docs handy when validating headers/query/body behavior. ([n8n Docs][12])
+* ✅ README now links back to the relevant Smartlead and n8n docs for ongoing QA.

 ---